BackofenLab/IntaRNA/doc/refactor/1-current-state.md

 - the API binary passes 3,895 assertions in 31 test cases; and
 - all 20 command-line golden cases pass.

+The late heuristic-cell regressions and correction through `96c14b3` raise the API gate to 3,927 assertions in 33 test cases.
+The 20-case CLI result above is the latest recorded CLI gate.

 The added CLI cases cover asymmetric target/query accessibility options, seed-free `outMinPu` range filtering, and rejection of partition output from